Chrislain Matsima

 Chrislain Iris Aurel Matsima (born 15 May 2002) is a French professional footballer who plays as a centre-back for club FC Augsburg.

 Club career

+Monaco

 Matsima made his professional debut for Monaco on 27 September 2020 in a Ligue 1 game against Strasbourg.

+FC Lorient (loan)

 On 16 August 2022, Matsima joined Lorient on loan with an option to buy.
 On 31 January 2023, the loan was terminated early.

+Clermont (loan)

 On 1 February 2024, Matsima moved on loan to Clermont.

+FC Augsburg

 On 30 August 2024, Matsima joined German club FC Augsburg on a season-long loan with a buy option.
 On 30 January 2025, Augsburg exercised their option to buy and signed a contract with Matsima until 2029.

 Personal life

 Born in France, Matsima is of Congolese descent from the Republic of the Congo.